symfony/symfony-docs/bundles/prepend_extension.rst

             'use_acme_goodbye' => false,
         ));

-More than one bundle using PrependExtensionInterface
+More than one Bundle using PrependExtensionInterface
 ----------------------------------------------------

-When there is more than one bundle prepending the same extension and defining the same key, the bundle that is registered **first** will take priority and next bundles won't override this specific config setting.
+If there is more than one bundle that prepends the same extension and defines the same key, the bundle that is registered **first** will take priority: next bundles won't override this specific config setting.